shilad/wikibrain/index.md

 WikiBrain allows you to incorporate state-of-the art algorithms in your Java projects in just a few lines of code.

 **WikiBrain is multi-lingual**.
-It supports all 267 Wikipedia language editions, and builds a concept-map that connects an article in one language to the same article in another langauge.
+WikiBrain supports all 267 Wikipedia language editions, and builds a concept-map that connects an article in one language to the same article in another langauge.

 **WikiBrain is fast**.
-It uses single-machine **parallelization** (i.e. multi-threading support) for all computationally intensive features.
+WikiBrain uses single-machine **parallelization** (i.e. multi-threading) for all computationally intensive features.
 While it imports data into standard SQL databases (h2 or Postgres), it builds optimized local caches for critical data.

 WikiBrain integrates a variety of specific algorithms and datasets in one framework, including: